 - Would have given in to the threats and committed the offence

 When looking at the first element, the question is whether a threat was made, and if so, what led the accused to believe the threat would be carried out.
-These threats may be made expressly or impliedly.
+These threats may be made expressly or implied.
 It does not matter if there is no real threat to the person or family.
-What matters is whether the person held a genuine belief that there is an imminent threat of death or serious injury to his or her self or family if he or she did not do what was demanded of them.
+What matters is whether the individual held a genuine belief that there is an imminent threat of death or serious injury to the individual, their family or if the individual did not do what was demanded of them.

 When assessing the third element, the question is whether there are any other alternatives other than committing the offence.
 A person will not be able to raise the defence of duress even if they held a reasonable belief that the threats would be carried out if he or she could have avoided the threats by alternative means other than committing the offence.

-Penalties for Larceny will be largely dependant on the circumstances of the larceny and really can encompass the full range of options available to the court, even for first offenders.
+Penalties for larceny will be largely dependant on the circumstances of the larceny and can encompass the full range of options available to the court, even for first offenders.
 The most serious larcenies often result in a term of imprisonment.

 Police also have the discretion to issue you with a penalty notice with a fine of $300 for a larceny offence if the value of the goods alleged to have been stolen is less than $300.
 If you choose to pay the penalty notice, you will not have to go to court and there will be no conviction recorded against you.